Klamann/tpf-bigger-stations/README.md

 To get support, please visit [this thread on transportfever.net](https://www.transportfever.net/index.php/Thread/7379-Gr%C3%B6%C3%9Fere-Bahnh%C3%B6fe/) (you may comment in german or english).

-## Build
+## Development

 Mods for Transport Fever are written in Lua Script and therefore no compilation or other build steps are required.
-There is however a script that creates a distribution package:
+There is however a python script that creates a distribution package:

     python package.py

 This will create a zip-file with all required files of this mod in the dist-folder.

+If you are interested to learn, how this mod works: there are lots of hints and comments in the source code, especially in [stationmod.lua](./res/scripts/stationmod.lua).

 ## License